get-convex/workflow/README.md

 ### Specifying how many workflows can run in parallel

-You can specify how many workflows can run in parallel by setting the `maxParallelism` workpool option.
+You can specify how many steps can run in parallel by setting the `maxParallelism` workpool option.
 It has a reasonable default.
+On the free tier, you should not exceed 20.
-You should not exceed 50 across all your workflows.
+On a Pro account, you should not exceed 100 across all your workflows and workpools.
 If you want to do a lot of work in parallel, you should employ batching, where each workflow operates on a batch of work, e.g. scraping a list of links instead of one link per workflow.

 ```ts
 const workflow = new WorkflowManager(components.workflow, {